 Should you get the Marriott Brilliant Amex card?

-There’s no question that $450 is a lot to invest in a hotel credit card each year.
-If you aren’t a Marriott loyalist or don’t expect to travel much during 2022, you’ll likely do better with a different credit card, or even a travel credit card that’s geared toward infrequent travelers or “free agents” when it comes to hotel stays.
+There’s no question that $650 is a lot to invest in a hotel credit card each year.
+If you aren’t a Marriott loyalist or don’t expect to travel much during the next year, you’ll likely do better with a different credit card, or even a travel credit card that’s geared toward infrequent travelers or “free agents” when it comes to hotel stays.

 But if you’re a frequent Marriott guest and want to be treated better than the average customer, the array of benefits you’ll get with the Marriott Bonvoy Brilliant American Express Card can help you get more out of each trip you take and enjoy your Marriott stays even more.
 So if you’re thinking about getting the card, make sure you grab it now while it features a great welcome offer, and stock up on some extra Marriott points.